Meet the NM Dream Team

 Co-Director

-Eduardo immigrated to Albuquerque, New Mexico with his parents at the age of seven from Chihuahua, Chihuahua, Mexico.
-Growing up in the South Broadway neighborhood and graduating from Albuquerque HS he developed a strong sense of community that has been a driving force throughout his life.
-He studied biochemistry at the University of New Mexico and is also a student of Critical Race Theory.
-Eduardo has been with NMDT since 2015.
-He has worked on training and curriculum development with a focus around education equity and racial justice and now serves as Co-Director for the organization.
+Eduardo immigrated to Albuquerque, New Mexico with his family at the age of seven from Chihuahua, Chihuahua, Mexico and grew up between South Broadway and the South Valley where he developed a strong sense of community that has been a driving force throughout his life.
+He studied biochemistry at the University of New Mexico, where he started organizing with the UNM Dream Team.
+Eduardo has been with NMDT since 2015 and has worked on training and curriculum development with a focus around education equity and racial justice, served as Programs Manager and now serves as Co-Director for the organization.
+Eduardo is also an anti-racist trainer and facilitator and is passionate about youth leadership development When he is not working, Eduardo enjoys DJing, cooking and playing games with his friends and family.

 Co-Director